 Independent contractors are generally not covered under workers’ compensation.
 Businesses are not required to purchase this type of insurance for 1099 contractors.
 Since they are not considered employees, they will not be entitled to the benefits of workers’ comp.

 If your business requires independent contractors, it is recommended that you require them to have their own insurance to avoid future problems and lawsuits.
-Make sure that your contractor carries his own workers’ comp and general liability insurance.
+Ensure your contractor carries his workers’ comp and general liability insurance.

-It is important that you classify your workers accordingly.
-There are severe penalties if an employer is caught misclassifying employees to save on insurance and avoid liability.
-It is important to differentiate them because, under the law, they are treated differently.
+You must classify your workers accordingly.
+There are severe penalties if an employer misclassifies employees to save on insurance and avoid liability.
+It is essential to differentiate them because, under the law, they are treated differently.

 According to the Internal Revenue Service (IRS), there are three tests that you can use to determine the classification of your worker.
 They call this the Common Law Test.
 It consists of examining the following: